zeJabun/evm-ui-cli/README.md

 ---

 This template packs in everything you need for building a robust and scalable Ethereum interface, from integrated wallet connection libraries to efficient blockchain communication tools.
-It’s built to help you focus on developing unique features for your dApp, while handling the heavy lifting of blockchain interactions and state management for you.
+It's built to help you focus on developing unique features for your dApp, while handling the heavy lifting of blockchain interactions and state management for you.